ISO 27002 Cybersecurity

 Address ISO 27002 Requirements with BeyondTrust Cybersecurity Solutions

-BeyondTrust solutions address parts of eight (8) security control clauses, 24 security control categories, and 52 security controls in the standard.
+Privileged access management and vulnerability management play key roles in adhering to the ISO 27002 standard.
+BeyondTrust solutions address parts of 12 security control clauses, 29 security control categories, and 74 security controls in the standard.

-Gain unmatched visibility with expansive information security event reporting, as well as evidence collection and data sharing with SIEM, GRC and other third-party solutions.
+Escalate, consolidate, and assign events related to vulnerabilities, user behavior, and cybersecurity incidents.
+Gain visibility with security event reporting, as well as evidence collection and data sharing with SIEM, GRC and other third-party solutions.